yamin-shihab/study-notes/grade_7/english_language_arts.md

 * You can also use quotation marks when placing emphasis on a word or indicating a title.
 (So I read "1984".)
 * There are two main ways of writing dialogue:
   * Ping pong dialogue is quick and short quotations bouncing back and forth between characters.
-  * Descriptive dialogue is dialogue, involving lots of details about what is currently happening as the characters are talking.
+  * Descriptive dialogue is dialogue, involving lots of details about what's currently happening as the characters are talking.

 ## Grammar